- Orientation Dates

 We realize that many students may still be completing high school during some of these dates, and it is common for students to attend orientation before graduating from high school.
 We are able to provide documentation of a college visit or other absence notification upon request.

-If you are unable to attend one of the on-campus orientation sessions, please contact our office at 856-256-4041 to make arrangements for registration in July or August and our online orientation program.
+If you are unable to attend one of the on-campus orientation sessions, please contact our office at 856-256-4041 to make arrangements for registration in August and our online orientation program.